datadrivenarticle/datadrivenarticle/index.md

 Interactions are specified using a [JSON](https://en.wikipedia.org/wiki/JSON) specification and which can be rendered using our [online editor]().

-Design Pattern include:
+Data-driven article creation pattern include:
-* Title
+* Article title
-* Append
+* Data sources
-* Load layout
+* Narrative device
-* Replace
+* Visualization title
-* Lens
+* Visualization caption
-* Pan & Zoom
+* Visualization annotation
-* Pictograms
+* Visualization techniques
-* and UI elements such as sliders and text input.
+* and Interaction.

 Check our [examples](examples.html), attend our [tutorial](tutorial.html), [get started](getstarted.html) with your own interactive data comic, or check our [documentation](documentation.html) of all available interactive techniques.